cyclimse/scwtui/README.md

 You can view the logs for a resource by pressing `l` when it is selected.
 This will open a new window with the logs for the resource.

-In practice, this feature relies on the Cockpit Loki API.
-It will generate tokens for each project to allow you to view the logs for the project.

-This requires your API key to have the `ObservabilityFullAccess` permission set to work.
+This feature relies on the Cockpit Loki API.
+It will generate a token for each project to allow you to view the logs of the resources in the project.
+As such, you will need to provide the `ObservabilityFullAccess` permission set to your API token.

 ## Supported Resources